redpencilio/fragmentation-producer-service/README.md

 -   In order to run the service locally, run the `npm start` script.
 The service will be exposed on port 3000.

--   Using the supplied docker-compose configuration, you can run the service in a docker container.
-By default, the service will be exposed on port 8888, you can configure how the data is mounted in the compose file.
+-   Using the supplied docker-compose and docker-compose.dev configurations, you can run the service in a docker container.
+By default, the service will be exposed on port 8888, you can configure how the data is mounted in the compose files.

 Using the `DATA_FOLDER` environment variable, you can configure in which base data folder the service will look for the fragmented datasets.